Getting things wrong

 It will also explain what to do if no payments were actually due.

 Most users of commercial payroll software who make their submissions over the internet will receive the notifications through their software automatically.
-If the payroll software is not compatible or HMRC’s Basic PAYE Tools are used, the notifications will be available by logging on to PAYE for employers and selecting the notification from within the ‘Notice summary’ section.
+If the payroll software is not compatible or HMRC’s Basic PAYE Tools are used, the notifications will be available by logging on to HMRC's PAYE for Employers online service and selecting the notification from within the ‘Notice summary’ section.

 You can find out more about GNS and what to do if you get one on GOV.UK.